Mature Masculine

 The Extremist is what happens when allegiance to the flame crushes obedience.
 He rejects all tradition and authority.
 He follows only his own truth with fanatic certainty.
 He mistakes rebellion for awakening.
 He confuses isolation with independence.

 The Mature Seeker stands on two pillars: allegiance to the flame and obedience.
 The Extremist has kept only one.
 He has allegiance without humility, without teachability, without connection.
-His seeking becomes fanaticism because it has no guidance.
+His seeking becomes fanaticism because it has no real guidance.

 Extremist Declarations